rangle/ngCourse2/handout/09-routing.md

 Routing is a way to break the application into different modules based on the URL in the browser.

-### Why Routing ? ###
+### Why Routing? ###
 * Useful to maintain the state of the application
 * Modular Applications
-* Implmenting the application based on the roles (certain roles have access to certain url's)
+* Implementing the application based on the roles (certain roles have access to certain url's)
 * Many More

 ### Angular 1 ###
-In Angular 1 we used to define routes like below using the ** UI-Router ** we defined the states and substates using state provider.
+In Angular 1 we used to define routes like below using the `UI-Router` we defined the states and substates using state provider.
 In defining every route we define four properties.
 * State: Unique name for each route being defined
 * Url: Url to be shown in the browser when user in on the particular route
 * Template / TemplateUrl: Template or Url for the view to be rendered when application is on the specific route